claytonwramsey/fiddler/README.md

 Below are my plans for the future of this engine, in roughly descending order of
 interest:

-* Refactor engine files to move evaluation together with material and move picking together with candidacy

 * Shuffle root move ordering across threads to improve parallelism speedup

 * Actual match data to support Elo estimates